-- 1. Catholic/Other "looked after" children and previously "looked after" children, who have been adopted or made subject to child arrangements orders or special guardianship orders including those who appear (to the governing body) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- Catholic/Other "looked after" children and previously "looked after" children, who have been adopted or made subject to child arrangements orders or special guardianship orders including those who appear (to the governing body) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Baptised Catholic children with a Certificate of Catholic Practice who will have a sibling attending Botwell House School at the time of admission. - 3.
 Baptised Catholics with a Certificate of Catholic practice resident in the parish of the Immaculate Heart of Mary.
 A map of the parish is supplied with this policy. - 4.
 Baptised Catholic children with a Certificate of Catholic Practice who have a parent who is a member of staff at Botwell House School and has been employed at the school for at least 2 years at the time of application. - 5.
 Other baptised Catholics with a Certificate of Catholic Practice. - 6.
 Other baptised Catholics. - 7.
-Children of other denominations/faiths who have a parent who is a member of staff at Botwell House School and has been employed at the school for at least 2 years at the time of application. - 8.
-Christians of other denominations whose application is supported either by a certificate of baptism or by a letter from their Minister of Religion confirming membership of the faith community. - 9.
-Children of other faiths whose application is supported by a letter from their religious leader confirming membership of the faith community. - 10.
-Any other children.
+Other "Child Looked After" children and previously "looked after" children, who have been adopted or made subject to child arrangements orders or special guardianship orders. - 8.
+Children of other denominations/faiths who have a parent who is a member of staff at Botwell House School and has been employed at the school for at least 2 years at the time of application. - 9.
+Christians of other denominations whose application is supported either by a certificate of baptism or by a letter from their Minister of Religion confirming membership of the faith community. - 10.
+Children of other faiths whose application is supported by a letter from their religious leader confirming membership of the faith community. - 11.
+Any other children